sharadpatel11/sharadpatel11/README.md

 ---
 ### :man_technologist: About Me : I am a Computer Science Graduate <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from CUNY Queens College.
-- 🔭 I’m currently working on web development and data science projects
+- 🔭 I’m currently working on CompTIA A+ and Google Cybersecurity certifications
-- 🌱 I’m currently Full Stack Development
+- 🌱 I will be starting my masters in Cybersecurity in Fall 2025
 - 🤔 I’m looking for internships or entry level positions for 2025
 - 📫 How to reach me: sharadpatel115222@gmail.com
 - ⚡ Fun fact: I like to sing and play table-tennis